satkand/uiauto/README.md

 ## Starting a new project

-By default, this repository is configured for OMProject in terms of build settings, code signing identities, provisioning profiles, etc.
+By default, this repository is configured for Robocop in terms of build settings, code signing identities, provisioning profiles, etc.

-To start a new project from OMProject, please follow the [Starting a new project][starting-a-new-project] guide.
+To start a new project from Robocop, please follow the [Starting a new project][starting-a-new-project] guide.

 [starting-a-new-project]: Documents/starting-a-new-project.md